ibm-cloud-docs/hpc-ibm-spectrumlsf/web-services-config-lsfclients.md

     test@abc-MacBook-Pro WebService_Certs %
     ```

-8. Login to the LSF cluster using HTTPS on port 8448.
+8. Log in to the LSF cluster using HTTPS on port 8448.

     ```pre
-    test@abc-MacBook-Pro WebService_Certs % lsf cluster logon --username
+    test@abc-MacBook-Pro bin % ibmcloud lsf cluster logon --username lsfadmin --url https://localhost:8449 Password>
-    lsfadmin --password lsf@123 --url https://localhost:8448
     OK
-    test@abc-MacBook-Pro WebService_Certs %
+    test@abc-MacBook-Pro bin %
     ```

-    Here "lsfadmin" is the default LSF user and “AppCenter” is the UI password.
+    The default LSF user is lsfadmin.
+When prompted for a password, enter the Application Center password that was provided during cluster creation.
     {: note}

 9. Once the configuration is complete, you will be able to run any LSF commands from the same client node.